Robert Folkes: Case and execution

 Robert E. Lee Folkes was taken into custody when the train arrived in Los Angeles on January 24, 1943, and eventually confessed to the murder after several days in custody.
-Folkes's conviction resulted from an alleged confession; however, the circumstances under which he allegedly confessed were questionable at best.
+Folkes's conviction resulted from a confession, albeit the circumstances were questionable.
 As reported by his wife and mother who saw him after the interrogation, Folkes's face was swollen, and he was intoxicated.
 Folkes's defense attorney, Leroy L. Lomax, would later call this confession into question.
-Lomax would go as far as to say that the Los Angeles police coerced Folkes's confession by force.
+Lomax went as far as to say that the Los Angeles police coerced Folkes's confession by force.

 Linn Country District Attorney Harlow L. Weinrick failed to provide the defense with copies of the confessions Folkes supposedly stated, and Dr. Joseph Beeman, head of the Oregon State Police crime lab, refused to give the defense attorney copies of the autopsy.
 The autopsy report would have been crucial to the defense since it contained the results of the fingernail scrapings from material witnesses, such as Folkes.
 The fingernail scrapings of Folkes contained only starch, sugar, soda, and grease, but no blood.
 Additionally, the defense was denied access to the crime scene.

 Folkes's trial took place in April 1943 and garnered nationwide media attention.
 Throughout the trial, the prosecution articulated the motive behind the crime to be that Folkes killed James because all black men possess a violent sexual attraction to white women.
 The trial lasted 15 days, and despite Folkes's presence in the kitchen at the time of the murder being corroborated by several witnesses, the jury found Folkes guilty of the murder of Martha James.
 Judge L. Guy Lewelling sentenced him to death, and after several unsuccessful appeals, Folkes was executed in the gas chamber at the Oregon State Penitentiary on January 5, 1945.
+His last words were, "I have nothing to say, except that I am innocent."

+Harold Wilson died after being struck by a car in Dayton, Ohio on October 23, 1995, at the age of 74.
+He had no criminal record in the decades after the murder of Martha James.